NLeclercq27/Water-Heater/README.md

 ### Features
 The water heater model is a linear model with the following features.
 The model takes as first inputs the storage dimensions:
-    - Volume
+    - Volume or Diameter
-    - Diameter
+    - Height
     - Presence of an Electrical Water Heater (EWH)
-    - Presence of a Heat Pump Water Heater (HPWH) Then, for a HPWH, the working fluid is needed + for both cases the heated fluid is also required
+    - Presence of a Heat Pump Water Heater (HPWH)
-    - storage fluid
-    - refrigerant

 The heating system is then defined:
 For a EWH, the electrical resistance peak power consumption is required